-- (i) Compliance with Australian Accounting Standards Reduced Disclosure Requirements
+(i) Compliance with Australian Accounting Standards - Reduced Disclosure Requirements

-The financial statements of The Sir Robert Menzies Memorial Foundation Limited (A Company Limited by Guarantee) comply with Australian Accounting Standards Reduced Disclosure Requirements as issued by the Australian Accounting Standards Board (AASB). - (ii) New and amended standards adopted by the company and are not likely to affect future periods.
+The financial statements of The Sir Robert Menzies Memorial Foundation Limited (A Company Limited by Guarantee) comply with Australian Accounting Standards - Reduced Disclosure Requirements as issued by the Australian Accounting Standards Board (AASB).

+(ii) New and amended standards adopted by the company

-None of the new standards and amendments to standards that are mandatory for the first time for the financial year beginning 1 January 2017 affected any of the amounts recognised in the current period or any prior period
+None of the new standards and amendments to standards that are mandatory for the first time for the financial year beginning 1 January 2018 affected any of the amounts recognised in the current period or any prior period and are not likely to affect future periods.
+The applicable new standard is: